 The thick muddy tracks became increasingly dispersed, and she had to speed up to jump them, then hit the brakes.
 Emily became increasingly concerned as the car became more difficult to control.
 She was almost at the end of the first slope now, where the fence clung to whatever shrubbery it was surrounded by.
 It was impossible to turn around and go back uphill.
-Her Beetle had come to a stop, and she gathered up the courage to hit the gas pedal along with a daring maneuver to turn her car and follow what was normally an easy turn left.
-The turn however, slid a few extra joyful degrees and the Beetle’s heavy behind dragged her a few inches backwards for every inch Emily tried to make the wheels spin forward.
+Her Beetle had come to a stop, and she gathered up the courage to hit the gas pedal along with a daring maneuver to turn her car and follow what was normally an easy left turn.
+The turn, however, slid a few extra joyful degrees and the Beetle’s heavy behind dragged her a few inches backward for every inch Emily tried to make the wheels spin forward.
 The car was now sliding towards the fence, like a pea in a strainer.

 The rain had started again and it added to the already wet terrain.
 The mud was no longer just mud, but an abstract geological animation.
 The Beetle hit the fence, but it wasn’t the first to do so.
-There were a few abandoned cars stuck in the mud pushing against the fence.
+There were a few long ago abandoned cars stuck in the mud pushing against the fence.
 Emily rolled down her window and observed the loosened soil uproot the greenery beneath in a stream of continuous rainwater.
 Panic hit too late.
 The fence broke loose, and all Emily could do was cling to her steering wheel, close her eyes and hold her breath.
-The car, it’s breakout companions, and all the shrubbery, went over the cliff and splashed down to a small plateau below.
+The car, it’s breakout companions, and all the shrubbery went over the cliff and splashed down to a small plateau below.